FUNctional Switching

 Two Switches

-Having two switches in two different parts of the body is a bit of a leap that requires coordination, problem solving, sequencing, making choices and a load of other skills.
-Fortunately, you can learn these skills through FUN activities.
+Using two switches activated by different parts of the body is a complex skill that involves coordination, problem-solving, sequencing, making choices, and many other abilities.
+Fortunately, you can learn these skills through FUN activities!

 Just remember at this stage the switches do two different things.
-When the person chooses a switch be sure that you react quickly.
+When the learner activates one of the switches, you need to be ready to react quickly.

 FAQs